-A memristor is a type of resistor in which the flow of electrical current in an electronic circuit is determined by the amount of charge that has previously flowed through it.
+A memristor is an electrical component that limits or regulates the flow of electrical current in a circuit and remembers the amount of charge that has previously flowed through it.
+Memristors are important because they are non-volatile, meaning that they retain memory without power.

 R. Stanley Williams explains how a memristor works.